 The first disappearance was in March, 1993: a young American woman from New York, 26 years old, named Annie McCarrick.
 She was living in Dublin, sharing an apartment with two young women, and trying to learn about her Irish heritage.

-It might have remained an isolated tragedy, but four months later another young woman disappeared - Eva Brennan, 36.
+It might have remained an isolated tragedy, but four months later another young woman disappeared—Eva Brennan, 36.
 She too had last been seen in a pub.

-As mysteriously as the disappearances began, they ended.
+Then, as abruptly as the disappearances began, they ended.
 The last was in 1998: Deirdre Jacob, an 18-year-old University student home for the summer.
 Her disappearance was the most mysterious.
 She was seen moments before she vanished, in broad daylight, just 200 yards from her parents’ front door as she returned to the house.

-One of the chief suspects in the vanishing Ireland case was a 36-year-old carpenter named Larry Murphy.
+One of the chief suspects in the case was a 36-year-old carpenter named Larry Murphy.
 At the time of the disappearances, he did not have a criminal record.
 But in February 2000 he was convicted of a brutal rape.
 He had been stalking a young office worker.
 As she walked by his car, he hit her in the face and forced her into his trunk.
 He drove her to a secluded spot and raped her.

 Murphy was apparently startled by two men and he fled.
 His victim survived.
 She had been abducted inside the area known as Vanishing Triangle.